slingshot-finance/RockPaperScissors-test-project/README.md

 # RockPaperScissors test project

-You will create a smart contract named RockPaperScissors whereby:
+You will create a smart contract named `RockPaperScissors` whereby:
-Alice and Bob play the classic game of rock, paper, scissors using their ETH.
+Alice and Bob can play the classic game of rock, paper, scissors using ETH.

-To enroll, each player needs to deposit the right Ether amount, possibly zero.
+- To enroll, each player needs to deposit the right Ether amount, possibly zero.
-To play, each player submits their unique move.
+- To play, each Bob and Alice need to submit their unique move.
-The contract decides and rewards the winner with all Ether wagered.
+- The contract decides and rewards the winner with all ETH wagered.

-Of course there are many ways to implement this, so we leave that up to you.
+There are many ways to implement this, so we leave that up to you.

 ## Stretch Goals
 Nice to have, but not necessary.